Diablo5G/ELK-Stack-Project/README.md

 ---

 First, I SSH into the control node and follow the steps below:

 - Copy the playbook files to the Ansible control node.
 - Update the "hosts" file to include the groups of hosts representing the targeted servers to run the playbooks on.
 - Run the playbooks, and navigate to the ELK server to check that the installation worked as expected.

-So first I connect to my Jump Box using the following command to SSH into the box:
+So, first I connect to my Jump Box using the following command to SSH into the box:

 ```bash
 ssh sysadmin@168.61.162.23
 ```

 ![SSH into ump box](https://github.com/Diablo5G/ELK-Stack-Project/blob/main/Resources/Images/SSH_into_Jump_Box.png)